On the chaoticity of derivatives: Chaoticity of Derivatives

 ($D_H$ and $D_C$ stand for the differentiation operators in $H(\C)$ and $C[a,b]$, respectively), i.e., the diagram

 commutes, the image $i(f)$ of any hypercyclic vector $f$ for $D_H$ is a hypercyclic vector for $D_C$.
 Also, the image $i(f)$ of an $N$-periodic point $f$ for $D_H$ is an $N$-periodic point for $D_C$.

-Thus, the case of the differentiation operator $D$ in the complex space $C[a,b]$ follows from the chaoticity of MacLane's operator $D$ in $H(\C)$ (see Introduction). \item For the complex space $C[a,b]$ ($-\infty<a<b<\infty$), equality \eqref{SPCab} and the fact that all $\lambda \in \C$ are eigenvalues for $D^n$ ($n\in \N$) of geometric multiplicity $n$ are consistent with \cite[Theorem $4.1$]{arXiv:2106.14872}. \end{itemize} \end{rems}
+Thus, the case of the differentiation operator $D$ in the complex space $C[a,b]$ follows from the chaoticity of MacLane's operator $D$ in $H(\C)$ (see Introduction). \item For the complex space $C[a,b]$ ($-\infty<a<b<\infty$), the fact that all $\lambda \in \C$ are eigenvalues for $D^n$ ($n\in \N$) of geometric multiplicity $n$ is consistent with \cite[Theorem $4.1$]{arXiv:2106.14872}. \end{itemize} \end{rems}